UMich-CURLY/se3_equivariant_place_recognition/README.md

 ![](media/average_recall_curve.png)

 ## Reference Code
 - [EPN-PointCloud](https://github.com/nintendops/EPN_PointCloud): Equivariant Point Network (EPN).
-We modified it to be our SE(3)-invariant point cloud local feature extractor in oour framework.
+We modified it to be our SE(3)-invariant point cloud local feature extractor in our framework.
 - [PointNetVLAD in Tensorflow](https://github.com/mikacuy/pointnetvlad) and [PointNetVlad-Pytorch](https://github.com/cattaneod/PointNetVlad-Pytorch).
 We utilized the benchmark_dataset, code for training with quadruplet loss, and place recognition evaluation.